PyGithub/PyGithub/doc/introduction.rst

 This project is community-driven.
 New PyGithub classes, methods and fixes are authored by the community, then reviewed and released by the project maintainers.

-See our `Contribution guide <http://github.com/PyGithub/PyGithub/tree/main/CONTRIBUTING.md>`__ to get started.
-Checkout our :doc:`development` guide for further details.
+See our :doc:`development` guide for further details.

 Sponsoring
 ----------